rowechenzhong/Vision/measure/product/product space.md

 >It's useful to note that
 >$$ \AAA_0 = \{(\pi_J)^{-1}(E_J) = E_J\times \Omega_{I\setminus J}: \abs{J} < \infty, E_J\subset F_J\}$$
 >is an algebra generating our product $\sigma$-algebra.

+# How we want the Product Measure to behave

+The main intuition is that a product space should be independent in each of its projections.

 > [!definition] Marginals
 > Let $J\subset I$ be finite, and let $\PP$ be a measure on $\Omega$.
 Then, the ==**finite-dimensional marginal**== (or ==**distribution**==) of $\PP$ on $J$ is the pushforward measure $\PP_J = (\pi_J)_\sharp (\PP)$ on $(\Omega_J, \FFF_J)$.
 Explicitly,